dev-bootcamp-2019/final-project-kejitan/EVcharging/Test-setup.md

+# Test setup for EVcharging Application

-# I recommend setting up the project (EVcharging) in virtual environment
+* I recommend setting up the project (EVcharging) in virtual environment
-# My project uses Truffle 5.0.2, Solidity 0.5.2, web3 1.0 and will give
+* My project uses Truffle 5.0.2, Solidity 0.5.2, web3 1.0 and will give
-# compilation/execution errors on Truffle 4 set up
+* compilation/execution errors on Truffle 4 set up
-# The following instructions are for Ubuntu
+* The following instructions are for Ubuntu
-# If your OS is different, you may try VirtualBox Ubuntu 16.04.5 set up
+* If your OS is different, you may try VirtualBox Ubuntu 16.04.5 set up

 cd ~
 $ sudo apt-get install python3-pip